NeuralSens: Sensitivity Analysis of Neural Networks: Theoretical foundation

 \subsection{Multilayer perceptron}

-A MLP consists of several layers of neurons (\cite{rumelhart_learning_1986}), being the first the input layer and the last the output layer.
-The layers in between are known as hidden layers.
 A fully-connected feed-forward MLP has one-way connections from the units of one layer to all neurons of the subsequent layer.
-Information travels along these connections, propagating the variables from the input layer to the output layer.
-Each time the output of one unit travels along one connection to other unit, it is multiplied by the weight of the connection.
-This weight defines the strength of information flow between layers.
+Each time the output of one unit travels along one connection to another unit, it is multiplied by the weight of the connection.
 At each unit the inputs are summed and a constant, or bias, is added.
-These bias are only connected to the hidden and output layers, and are analogous to intercept terms in a standard regression model.
 Once all the input terms of each unit are summed, an activation function is applied to the result.

-Figure \ref{fig:neuron} shows the scheme of a neuron in a MLP model and represent graphically the operations in equation (\ref{eqn:output_l_output_l-1}).
+Figure \ref{fig:neuron} shows the scheme of a neuron in a MLP model and represent graphically the operations in Equation (\ref{eqn:output_l_output_l-1}).

 For each neuron, the output $y^l_k$ of the $k^{th}$ neuron in the $l^{th}$ layer can be calculated by:

 where $z^l_k$ refers to the weighted sum of the neuron inputs, $n^{l-1}$ refers to the number of neurons in the $(l-1)^{th}$ layer, $w^{l}_{kj}$ refers to the weight of the connection between the $j^{th}$ neuron in the $(l-1)^{th}$ layer and the $k^{th}$ neuron in the $l^{th}$ layer, $\phi^l_k$ refers to the activation function of the $k^{th}$ neuron in $l^{th}$ layer, $b^l$ refers to the bias in the $l^{th}$ layer and $\cdot$ refers to the scalar product operation.
 For the input layer thus holds $l = 1$, $y^{1-1}_j = x_j$, $w^{1}_{kj} = 1$ and $b^1 = 0$.